Rachael Baitel '14

 We offer one of the best financial aid packages in the country.

 Since 2001, Princeton has pioneered the “no loan” financial aid package.
 We meet 100 percent of each applicant’s financial need, and offer an aid package consisting of grants and student employment.
 Student loans are not required, although some students may choose to borrow to replace an earnings shortfall or purchase a computer.
 Many students graduate with little or no debt.
-Currently, 54 percent of our freshmen receive financial aid from Princeton.
+Currently, about 60 percent of our freshmen receive financial aid from Princeton.

 We assess each student’s unique achievements.